 The final year is focused on Work Integrated Learning (WIL) (Table 4.1 Programme Structure refers).
-It is divided into an initial 3month period at DUT undertaking theoretical subjects, and a further 9 month period in industry, as detailed hereunder:-
+Students will be required to register simultaneously in either January or July of each year for both the theory and practical modules, and prior to starting placement in industry.

+Registration: